quic-go/docs/content/docs/quic/server.md

 weight: 2
 ---

+## Using a `quic.Transport`

 The central entry point is the `quic.Transport`.
-A `Transport` manages QUIC connections running on a single UDP socket.
+A `Transport` manages all QUIC connections running on a single UDP socket.
 Since QUIC uses Connection IDs, it can demultiplex a listener (accepting incoming connections) and an arbitrary number of outgoing QUIC connections on the same UDP socket.

 ```go
 udpConn, err := net.ListenUDP("udp4", &net.UDPAddr{Port: 1234})